-- (1) The relief of Freemasons of the Province, their widows, children and any dependents of Freemasons of the Province who are in conditions of need, hardship or distress. - (2) To promote the education of children under the age of 25 who are in need of financial assistance and are resident in the Province. - (3) The provision of financial assistance to Masonic charitable funds or institutions or other charitable institutions as the trustees shall from time to time decide.
+- (1) The relief of Freemasons of the Masonic Province of West Lancashire, their widows, children and any dependants of Freemasons of the Province who are in conditions of need, hardship or distress. - (2) To promote the education of children under the age of 25 who are in need of financial assistance and are resident in the Province. - (3) The provision of financial assistance to Masonic charitable funds or institutions or other charitable institutions as the trustees shall from time to time decide.